RyColeman/Simple_ML_REST_API/README.md

 ## Instructions:
 0. Download [docker](https://docs.docker.com/get-docker/) and if you're using Linux download [docker-compose](https://docs.docker.com/compose/install/) separately.

 1. In the root directory, run "$ docker-compose up" (Where the file docker-compose.yml is located).
     - This command will build both the api and front end app containers separately, connect them both to the same network within docker so they can communicate through HTTP requests and run them.
+    - (btw, if you're getting an error of: "The data couldn’t be read because it is missing."
+It's because you're using a Mac with Big Sur OS and your docker version is too old.
+To fix this you'll have to uninstall and then reinstall docker.
+I ran into this issue myself and this fixed the error for me)

 2. In a browser go to: http://localhost:5000/.
     - This will display the front end app and when you enter in the iris flower measurements into the form, the app will make a GET request to the API containing this data and the returned response will render the API's iris species prediction in a new URL in the front end app.

 3. (Optional) You can also manually connect to the API if you wish using the curl command in terminal.
 Here's that command:
     - $ curl -i -H "Content-Type:application/json" -X GET -u my_username:my_password "localhost:8000/api/v1.0?sepal_length=1&sepal_width=1&petal_length=1&petal_width=1"

+4. When you're done want to exit, type: $ Ctrl+C.
+- And if you'd like to further remove the images (blueprints for docker containers built by this script) Then you can type the command: $ docker-compose down --rmi local